bbsaint590/React-age-calculator/README.md

 ## Description

 The React Age Calculator is a simple and intuitive web application where users can input their date of birth to calculate their age.
-This project demonstrates the use of React for creating interactive user interfaces and managing state.
+This project demonstrates the use of React for creating components to build interactive user interfaces and managing state.

+## Features

+- **Dynamic Age Calculation:** Calculate age in years, months, and days.
+- **Responsive Design:** User-friendly interface with a responsive design using Tailwind CSS.
+- **State Management:** Utilizes React's `useState` hook to manage form input and calculation results.
 ## Getting Started

 ### Dependencies